 Many of the canal houses that make Amsterdam so unique were built during the height of the Dutch Golden Age.
 Today, they are a throwback to the glory of those days and what makes Amsterdam architecture so fascinating.

 There is so much to discover once you know a bit more about the city’s history and its architecture.
 It’s even more fascinating to visit these buildings inside.
 They offer a unique perspective into the life of people in the past.

-When visiting Amsterdam, it’s hard to miss the famous canal houses, built by merchants flaunting their wealth, have a dual purpose of storing goods as well as serving as living quarters.
-Many of them also housed servants and had additional buildings on the property for storage of horses and buggies as well as providing additional living quarters for staff.
+When visiting Amsterdam, it’s hard to miss the famous canal houses, built by merchants flaunting their wealth, have a dual purpose of storing goods and serving as living quarters.
+Many of them also housed servants and had additional buildings on the property to store horses and buggies, and provided additional living quarters for staff.

 Many of them date back to the 17th century.
-After the earlier fires that destroyed the exiting wooden houses, the architecture from this time was done in brick.
+After the earlier fires that destroyed the exiting wooden houses, the architecture was done in brick.
 There are a couple of wooden homes left in Amsterdam today, a throwback to a different time.

 Most of the Amsterdam buildings of that time functioned as businesses and residences.
 Many merchants also used them as storage for goods.
 You can see the doors at canal level that once provided easy access from boats to the house.
-During the boom, the city revamped the canal structure to accommodate the flow and distribution of goods through Amsterdam.
+During the boom, the city revamped the canal structure to accommodate Amsterdam’s flow and distribution of goods.

 I don’t know about you, but that’s a cool feature.
 Definitely, something I didn’t expect to learn about Dutch architecture before visiting Amsterdam.
 You can even play a game of trying to spot these entrances and wonder what are they used for (if anything) today.